Section 6: Accounting for Grants and Contracts

-- A service center may have different measurable units for different types and classes of goods and services offered.
+- A service center may have different measurable units for different types and classes of goods/services offered.
 User rates consisting of flat fees that charge per range of actual use (e.g. light, medium or heavy) are not in compliance with cost accounting standards.
 Centers providing multiple services may not subsidize the cost of certain services by charging excessive rates for other services.

-- Separate billing rates should be developed for external customers.
-These rates should recover all costs, both direct and the appropriate indirect costs.
-Rates charged to external, non-federal customers should include a surcharge at least equivalent to the current approved Facilities and Administrative (F&A) rate.
-For more information on Facilities and Administrative costs see Financial Management Operational Guideline (FMOG) - Grants and Contracts Accounting Practices.
+- Recharge center non-federal external billing rates should recover all costs, both direct and the appropriate indirect costs.
+These rates should include a surcharge at least equivalent to the current approved Facilities and Administrative (F&A) rate.
+For more information on F&A costs see Financial Management Operational Guideline (FMOG) - Grants and Contracts Accounting Practices.

-- External rates should not be so low as to constitute unfair competition with private enterprise for similar services available in the area.
+- External rates should not be so low as to constitute unfair competition with private enterprise for similar goods/services available in the area.

 - At no time should an external customer be charged less than internal customers or the federal government for the same service.

-- Service centers must comply with university cash handling and billing procedures.
-Some external users may be subject to sales tax, which is collected by the service center.
-For more information see FMOGs Cash Handling and Management and Processing Cash Payments.
+- Service centers must comply with UTSA cash handling and billing procedures.
+Some external customers may be subject to sales tax, which is collected by the service center.
+For more information, see FMOGs Cash Handling and Management and Processing Cash Payments.

 - All invoices to external customers must be on UTSA letterhead.
 Service centers may customize invoices, but all invoices must include the elements shown in Appendix B.

 - Advance billings are not allowed.
-“Pre-billing” customers at year-end for services to be delivered in the next fiscal year is prohibited.
+“Pre-billing” customers at year-end for goods/services to be delivered in the next fiscal year is prohibited.

 - Payments must be deposited to the associated service center Cost Center.